SatoshiumAI/satoshium-us/beacon/records/README.md

 Previously published Withdrawn signals should preserve the historical fact of publication and governed withdrawal to the extent permitted.

-The Register must not silently treat a previously published signal as though it never existed.
+Beacon Records must not silently treat a previously published signal as though it never existed.

 Exact public display mechanics remain subject to Methodology and production use.